An SMSF lets you take control of your superannuation and gives you flexibility.

 The starting balance and any future balance changes are important when assessing the cost-effectiveness of an SMSF for your personal situation.

-The SMSF Association found SMSFs with $200,000 or more can be competitive with industry and retail funds in terms of cost and performance.
+The SMSF Association found SMSFs with $200,000 or more can be competitive with industry and retail funds in terms of costs and performance.

 An SMSF financial adviser can provide advice in determining if an SMSF is suitable for your personal circumstances and provide ongoing advice to support your investment and personal goals as they change throughout the stages of your life.